-Overactive brain keeps autistic teens from adjusting to social situationsJanuary 9th, 2013 in Autism spectrum disorders /
+Overactive brain keeps autistic teens from adjusting to social situationsJanuary 9, 2013 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—A new University of Michigan study finds that an overactive part of the brain hinders autistic teens from coping in unfamiliar social settings, leaving them feeling overwhelmed and anxious.

 Seeing the same faces repeatedly can negatively affect autistic children, especially in social situations.
 If a teen looks away or does not pay attention, this is often interpreted as someone who isn't interested in other people, says U-M researcher Christopher Monk.